harsha-bsm/Solving-Donors-Choose-Data-Set-Using-Decisioin-Trees/README.md

 Hyperparameters such as max_depth and min_samples_split have been tuned using brutemethod(on dev_data) and GridSearch(on trained data)
-Best hyperparameters have been used to model the both sets of data Since the data given is highly imbalanced, have taken AUC score as the metric for the classificatioin Have modelled data, this time only on important features obtained from DTs, using LogisticRegression
+Best hyperparameters have been used to model the both sets of data Since the data given is highly imbalanced, have taken AUC score as the metric for the classificatioin Have modelled data, this time only on important features obtained from DTs, using LogisticRegression.